FreakyMithril/generator-uamithril-web-starter/readme.md

 3. Images:
 Will auto optimized
 4. Includes:
-In "inc" folder we have html parts that need to be include
+In "templates" folder we have html parts and templates that need to be include or use.
+Template Engine - Nunjucks (https://mozilla.github.io/nunjucks/).
+If you plan to use variables - use without '-' and one word, example - 'titleLabel'
 5. Data folder:
 We can use to store some files Data
 6. Dev(serve) Task: